 - All District-wide design guidelines for Traffic Calming apply to Pearl Street. - Permanent on-street parking in the middle of blocks is strongly encouraged. - Advocate for the provision of a pedestrian refuge at crossing points to support pedestrian safety. - Medians should contain plantings and public art.
-Excessive hardscaping is strongly discouraged. - Advocate for curb bump-outs and tabling at intersections. - Advocate for a concrete block paver edge with flush concrete curb to provide access for all users and ensure durability.
-Center of intersection should have custom pattern of granite pavers installed with a bituminous setting bed over a concrete base. - Maintain existing District-specific traffic signal and signage elements used on Flora Street. - Add new signals per city standards.
+Excessive hardscaping is strongly discouraged. - Advocate for curb bump-outs and tabling at intersections. - Continue concrete block pavers edged by concrete band (flush curb) in roadway to mitigate vehicle speeds and communicate unique character while providing access to all users and ensuring durability. - Maintain existing District-specific traffic signal and signage elements used on Flora Street. - Add new signals per city standards.

-FLORA STREET: MIXED-USE CULTURAL CORRIDOR
+FLORA STREET/ANN WILLIAMS WAY: MIXED-USE CULTURAL CORRIDORS

-Flora Street will remain the heart of the Dallas Arts District, embodying flexibility, quality, and sustainability.
-With low scale landscaped promenade and a unique, arts-focused character, the street will convey a sense of welcoming urbanism with a strong mix of retail and cultural uses.
+Flora Street/Ann Williams Way will remain the heart of the Dallas Arts District, embodying flexibility, quality, and sustainability.
+With a low-scale landscaped promenade and a unique, arts-focused character, the street will convey a sense of welcoming urbanism with a strong mix of retail and cultural uses.
 The arts will extend out of the performance halls and galleries to engage the public within a distinctive, urban atmosphere.